AVmodelling/oscillation-dynamics-training/README.md

 Module 2 – pre-train model<br />
 This module trains an LSTM on the data from step 1.
 The model state dictionary is saved for further use.

-Module 3 – ODT train model<br />
+Module 3 – ODT model<br />
-This module loads the pre-trained model from module 2 and further trains it, using the ODT training algorithm.
+This module loads the pre-trained model from module 2 and further trains it, using the ODT algorithm.

 Module 4 – simulate vehicle trajectories<br />
 This module simulates vehicle trajectories of a selected sub-trail using both pre-trained and ODT car-following models.
 Sub-trial 9 is the currently selected sub-trial.